Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 2. Initialize words with their corresponding word embeddings(From Google word2vec Miklov) and the model parameters with a simple random function
 3. Enter a loop : for t = 0 to T-1 (For the total number of epochs)
   a.
 Enter a loop : for n = 0 to N-1 (Inner loop for model parameter optimization)
-    -> Compute the gradient of the model parameter and apply the update -> Compute the accuracy to check for improvement
+    i.
+Compute the gradient of the model parameter and apply the update ii.
+Compute the accuracy to check for improvement
   b.
 Enter a loop : for n = 0 to N-1 (Inner loop for word embeddings optimization)
-    -> Compute the gradient of the word embeddings and apply the update -> Compute the accuracy to check for improvement
+    i.
+Compute the gradient of the word embeddings and apply the update ii.
+Compute the accuracy to check for improvement

 ## Optimization Algorithms